Jennifer Koblinski, PhD

 Jennifer Koblinski, PhD has been on faculty as Assistant Professor in the Department of Pathology since November 2013.
-She is also member of the Massey Cancer Center, and an adjunct Assistant Professor in the Departments of Biochemistry and Human and Molecular Genetics.
+She is also member of the Massey Cancer Center, Director of the Cancer Mouse Models Core, and an adjunct Assistant Professor in the Departments of Biochemistry and Human and Molecular Genetics.
 Dr. Koblinski received her PhD degree at Wayne State University, School of Medicine, Detroit, MI in the Cancer biology program working with Dr. Bonnie Sloane.
 She then did her post-doctoral fellowship in Dr. Hynda Kleinman’s laboratory in the National Institute of Dental and Craniofacial Research, NIH, Bethesda, MD.
 After completing her post-doctoral training, she became a Research Assistant Professor and then an Assistant Professor in the Department of Pathology at Northwestern University, Feinberg School of Medicine and a member of the Women’s research program, Robert H. Lurie Comprehensive Cancer Institute.

 Dr. Koblinski’s research program focuses on the mechanisms that facilitate breast cancer metastasis to the brain.
 As many as 20% of breast cancer patients have brain metastases, with women surviving only 2-16 months after diagnosis of this metastasis.
 Thus, resolving the mechanisms of metastasis to the brain is clinically important.
 Dr. Koblinski’s lab focuses on the role of sydnecans, transmembrane proteoglycans, in this process.